jfspps/howtos/Java/InterfacesAndAbstractClasses.md

 }
 ```

-The abstract class can be instantiated through polymorphism as long as a valid concrete class
+The abstract class can be instantiated through polymorphism (an object of [concrete] type can also be viewed as an object of an [abstract] type, so the
-is defined.
+object can take on _many_ forms) as long as a valid concrete class is defined.

 ```java
 public class UseAbstract {